pacmacro/pm-server-spring/README.md

 Java & Spring Boot server for relaying information between devices for the game PacMacro.

+The newest stable version of the server is running at [Heroku](http://pacmacro.herokuapp.com/).

 ## Software Stack

 | Purpose | Technology |